JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 ## Public land?
 Maybe not

+Glasgow CC, as trustees of Strathclyde Pension Fund, submitted its own legal opinion on this, arguing that the site should not be considered as public land because it would harm pensioners' beneifits from the scheme.
+Southwark and [GLA](link) have fallen into line behind this.

 The planning commitee will be very tempted to pass this appication, given it gets 35% a/h, but it should not it should defer it until GLA gives its verdict on the public land question and the developer in any event should be obliged to apply for publci funding and a decision deferreed until that is secured.